mactul/powermake/examples.md

 ## Real examples

-You can found other real and often more complex examples in the forum in the "[share your powermake section](https://github.com/mactul/powermake/discussions/categories/share-your-powermakes)"
+You can find other real and often more complex examples in the forum in the "[share your powermake section](https://github.com/mactul/powermake/discussions/categories/share-your-powermakes)"